mdoyle1/javaScripts/README.md

 # JavaScript Stop Watch
-I'm working on this stopwatch script and looking to add new features.

-Currently I have the stop-time printing to the console log in ms, seconds and minutes.
-The stop-time is the duration the stopwatch is stopped after initial start.

-Upcomming Features...
+JavaScript Stop Watch V1.0

+Functions
+Start Stop Reset Lap

-* Laps:  Each time Lap is pressed the lap time will be recorded to a variable Lap 1, Lap 2, Lap 3 and so on.
+Lap: Each time lap is pressed the current time is written to the DOM.
-These variables will be seperate from the overall time.